 Several studies have identified a link between cannabis use and BPD.
 These include a 2008 study of 99 cannabis-dependent inpatients in an addiction treatment ward.
 The study investigated the incidence of personality disorders among these patients and found that over one-third of them suffered from BPD.

 A further 2012 study suggests that as many as 60% of BPD patients meet the criteria for substance abuse disorders.
 However, this figure also includes alcohol and other substances, not only cannabis.
 The authors go on to suggest that substance misuse in BPD increases the risk of poor school performance, unemployment, promiscuous behavior, suicide attempts, and early treatment termination.

 However, one of the most interesting studies on BPD and substance abuse was published back in 1990.
 It suggests that 69% of BPD patients may suffer from substance misuse disorders (24.1% for cannabis).

 The thing that sets this study apart from the others is that the authors removed substance abuse from the diagnostic criteria for BPD.
-They found that when they did this, 23% of the patients no longer met the BPD criteria.
+They found that 23% of the patients no longer met the BPD criteria when they did this.